U.S. set to remove Colombia rebel group FARC from terrorism list -sources | Law-Order

 U.S. set to remove Colombia rebel group FARC from terrorism list -sources

-U.S. officials could announce the delisting of the leftist Revolutionary Armed Forces of Colombia, known by the Spanish acronym FARC, as soon as Tuesday or in coming days, one of the sources told Reuters.
-FARC reached a peace deal with the Colombian government in 2016, ending its part in the Andean country's internal armed conflict, which has left millions displaced and more than 260,000 dead.
+The U.S. State Department notified Congress on Tuesday of its planned delisting of the leftist Revolutionary Armed Forces of Colombia, known by the Spanish acronym FARC, and an announcement is expected in coming days, one of the sources told Reuters.
+Dropping the terrorism designation could help free up U.S. aid to projects that involve former rebels and bolster the agreement overall with a further demonstration of U.S. support.

-The Biden administration plans to remove Colombian rebel group FARC from the U.S. list of foreign terrorist organizations, five years after the rebels signed a peace agreement with Bogota, two people familiar with the matter said on Tuesday.
-U.S. officials could announce the delisting of the leftist Revolutionary Armed Forces of Colombia, known by the Spanish acronym FARC, as soon as Tuesday or in coming days, one of the sources told Reuters.
+The Biden administration is preparing to remove Colombian rebel group FARC from the U.S. list of foreign terrorist organizations, five years after the rebels signed a peace agreement with Bogota, two people familiar with the matter said on Tuesday.
+The U.S. State Department notified Congress on Tuesday of its planned delisting of the leftist Revolutionary Armed Forces of Colombia, known by the Spanish acronym FARC, and an announcement is expected in coming days, one of the sources told Reuters.

+Dropping the terrorism designation could help free up U.S. aid to projects that involve former rebels and bolster the agreement overall with a further demonstration of U.S. support.
 "We have started the process of consulting with Congress on actions that we are taking with regards to the FARC," State Department spokesman Ned Price told a daily briefing, adding that there would be more details in coming days.
-He declined to specify whether that would mean removing the FARC from the terrorism blacklist but said the Biden administration was committed to the "implementation and preservation" of the Colombia peace accord.

 The Colombian government, one of Washington's closest allies in Latin America, did not immediately respond to a request for comment.
-It was not known what, if any, consultations were held in advance with Colombian officials.
+Biden met Colombian President Ivan Duque for the first time on the sidelines of an international climate summit in Scotland earlier this month.
+It was not known if they discussed the prospects for FARC's delisting.

-Groups on the blacklist face the freezing of U.S. assets and prohibition on Americans providing aid or doing business with them.
-(Reporting By Matt Spetalnick and Patricia Zengerle; additional reporting by Oliver Griffin, Julia Symmes Cobb, Daphne Psaledakis and Humeyra Pamuk; Editing by Sonya Hepinstall and Mark Heinrich)
+Groups on the list face the freezing of U.S. assets and prohibition on Americans providing aid or doing business with them.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)